kaiiorg/go-bif-examine/readme.md

 # This is still a work in progress!

 # go-bif-examine
-An overcomplicated system to examine [BIF](https://gibberlings3.github.io/iesdp/file_formats/ie_formats/bif_v1.htm) and [KEY](https://gibberlings3.github.io/iesdp/file_formats/ie_formats/key_v1.htm) files used in Bioware's Infinity Engine (used for Baldur's Gate 2), extract its audio files, pass them to [Whisper](https://github.com/openai/whisper), and allow searching and downloading of files based on the character's speech within.
+An overcomplicated system to examine [BIF](https://gibberlings3.github.io/iesdp/file_formats/ie_formats/bif_v1.htm) and [KEY](https://gibberlings3.github.io/iesdp/file_formats/ie_formats/key_v1.htm) files used in Bioware's Infinity Engine
+(used for games like Baldur's Gate 2), extract its audio files, pass them to [Whisper](https://github.com/openai/whisper), and allow searching and downloading of files based on the character's speech within.

-This is mostly so I have an excuse to write something in Go.
+## Scope
+This is mostly to have an excuse to write something in Go, so there's a handful of things that I've left out of scope either because they're not really needed for a self-hosted system that lives entirely behind a firewall, or I didn't think would be fun to work on.
+If this were a real production application generating revenue, I'd put a lot more time and effort into these things.

+- Encryption between services
+- Encrypted DB connection
+- HTTPS for S3
+- Using AWS S3 instead of minio
+  - Using minio mostly so I don't have to pay any money for a hobby project.
+I also like self-hosting stuff when possible/reasonable
+- Not using [exec](https://pkg.go.dev/os/exec) for the whisperer service
+  - Since the interface uses gRPC and gRPC supports python, it'd be More Correct™ to rewrite it in python and call Whisper directly, but I don't want to write python.

+## BYOA: Bring Your Own Assets
+I do not (purposely) provide any game assets.
+I'd really rather avoid a letter from whoever owns the copywrite.
+You'll need to bring your own.
+I downloaded Baldur's Gate II: Enhanced Edition from Steam and copied the files from there.

 ## Important Resources
 - [gibberlings3/iesdp](https://github.com/gibberlings3/iesdp/) for the detailed documentation on the BIF and KEY file formats